Layer Attribution

 In case of Layer DeepLift, if multiply_by_inputs is set to True, final sensitivity scores are being multiplied by layer activations for inputs - layer activations for baselines.
 This flag applies only if custom_attribution_func is set to None.

-attribute(inputs, baselines=None, target=None, additional_forward_args=None, return_convergence_delta=False, attribute_to_layer_input=False, custom_attribution_func=None)[source]
+attribute(inputs, baselines=None, target=None, additional_forward_args=None, return_convergence_delta=False, attribute_to_layer_input=False, custom_attribution_func=None, grad_kwargs=None)[source]

 Parameters: